Researchers Fooled a Google AI Into Thinking a Rifle Was a Helicopter - Slashdot

 Once you get a prison record (even a jail record really) in the U.S. it is very hard to get a decent job again.
 Even an arrest record can kill your chances for many job categories.

-And keep in mind
+And keep in mind that white entertainers pay a $4,000 fine for a f

 Re: (Score:1)